-Multiple studies have examined up-regulation of MMPs in response to Mtb infection in cell culture systems.
-As early as the 1970's, it was shown that stimulation of guinea pig macrophages by mycobacterial extracts increases secretion of collagenase [26].
-Stimulation of human THP-1 cells up-regulates gene expression of MMP-1 and MMP-9 [18, 20, 27-28].
-This up-regulation could be driven by lipomannans alone and was dependent on Toll-like receptor and CD14 signalling [29].
-THP-1 cells are a widely used model of primary human monocytes and macrophages but they are derived from leukaemia cells [30] and consequently findings must be confirmed in primary human cells.
-In murine macrophages, direct mycobacterial infection also up-regulates expression and secretion of MMP-9 [31].
-Our group and collaborators undertook a systematic profiling of all known MMPs and the related A Disintegrin and Metalloproteinases (ADAMs) in primary human macrophages.
-Mtb was shown to up-regulate MMP-1, -3, -7 and -10 [32].
-Furthermore, Mtb was a more potent stimulus to MMP-1 secretion than the vaccine strain M. bovis BCG, which does not cause lung cavitation, while up-regulation of MMP-7 was equivalent.
-Similarly, in human peripheral blood mononuclear cells MMP-1, -7 and -10 were induced by infection with Mtb [33].
-Recently, we have demonstrated that MMP-1 and MMP-3 concentrations are increased in induced sputum and BALF of patients with Tb compared to respiratory symptomatics under investigation for TB but with alternative final diagnoses (Elkington et al, J Clin Invest 2011 In press), confirming that the cellular studies reflect by MMP concentrations in the lungs of patients with TB.
+consequently findings must be confirmed in primary human cells.
+In murine macrophages, direct mycobacterial infection also upregulates expression and secretion of MMP-9 [31].
+Our group and collaborators undertook a systematic profiling of all known MMPs and the related A disintegrin and metalloproteinases (ADAMs) in primary human macrophages.
+Mtb was shown to upregulate MMP-1, -3, -7 and -10 [32].
+Furthermore, Mtb was a more potent stimulus to MMP-1 secretion than the vaccine strain M. bovis bacille Calmette-Guérin (BCG), which does not cause lung cavitation, while upregulation of MMP-7 was equivalent.
+Similarly, in human peripheral blood mononuclear cells, MMP-1, -7 and -10 were induced by infection with Mtb [33].
+Recently, we have demonstrated that MMP-1 and MMP-3 concentrations are increased in induced sputum and BALF of patients with TB compared to respiratory symptomatics under investigation for TB but with alternative final diagnoses [34], confirming that the cellular studies reflect MMP concentrations in the lungs of patients with TB.

 Immunohistochemical studies have been used to localise MMP expression within TB granulomas.
-MMP-1 and -7 are expressed by epitheliod macrophages and Langhans giant cells in lung granulomas [32] and MMP-1 and MMP-9 are expressed by pulmonary epithelial cells [34-35] (fig. 3).
-In lymph node TB, both epithelioid macrophages and multinucleate giant cells express MMP-9 [36-37].
-In CNS TB, MMP-1, MMP-3 and MMP-9 expression has been demonstrated in cerebral TB granulomas [38-39].
-In addition, astrocytes are a significant source of MMP-9 [40].
+MMP-1 and -7 are expressed by epithelioid macrophages and Langhans giant cells in lung granulomas [32] and MMP-1 and MMP-9 are expressed by pulmonary epithelial cells (fig. 3) [35, 36].
+In lymph node TB, both epithelioid macrophages and multinucleate giant cells express MMP-9 [37, 38].
+In CNS TB, MMP-1, MMP-3 and MMP-9 expression has been demonstrated in cerebral TB granulomas [39, 40].
+In addition, astrocytes are a significant source of MMP-9 [41].

 MMPs are not constitutively expressed and consequently divergent gene expression may result in different disease phenotypes.
 MMP promoter polymorphism studies further implicate MMPs in TB pathogenesis.
-The 1G MMP-1 genotype was associated with developing endobronchial TB [41].
-In combination with an MCP-1 genotype, the MMP-1 2G/2G genotype increased the likelihood of developing pulmonary TB in BCG-vaccinated individuals [42].
-Similarly, the -1607G polymorphism increased the risk of severe fibrosis after treatment for TB [43].
-MMP-9 polymorphisms did not differ between healthy controls and TB patients, but those TB patients with the -1562C/C genotype were more likely to develop multi-lobe involvement, implicating MMP-9 activity in dissemination of infection [44].
+The 1G MMP-1 genotype was associated with developing endobronchial TB [42].
+In combination with a monocyte chemotactic protein-1 genotype, the MMP-1 2G/2G genotype increased the likelihood of developing pulmonary TB in BCG-vaccinated individuals [43], leading the authors to propose a role for MMP-1 in TB-related tissue destruction.
+Similarly, the -1607G polymorphism increased the risk of severe fibrosis after treatment for TB [44].
+MMP-9 polymorphisms did not differ between healthy controls and TB patients, but those TB patients with the -1562C/C genotype were more likely to develop multilobe involvement, implicating MMP-9 activity in dissemination of infection [45].